pangeo-data/climpred/docs/source/api.rst

 HindcastEnsemble
 ~~~~~~~~~~~~~~~~

-A :py:class:`~climpred.classes.HindcastEnsemble` is a prediction ensemble that is initialized off of some form of
+A :py:class:`~climpred.classes.HindcastEnsemble` is a prediction ensemble that is
-observations (an assimilation, renanalysis, etc.).
-Thus, it is anticipated that
+initialized off of some form of observations (an assimilation, reanalysis, etc.).
+Thus,
-forecasts are verified against observation-like products.
-Read more about the
+it is anticipated that forecasts are verified against observation-like products.
+Read
-terminology `here <terminology.html>`_.
+more about the terminology `here <terminology.html>`_.

 .. autosummary::
     :toctree: api/